Llewxamris/PEA-framework/md/communcations.md

 being the other official language.
 Not knowing French means not being able to easily communicate with the majority of people living in the Outaouais.

 The translated text is the _System Overview_.
-This document is a description of the system from a high-level point of view.
+This is displayed in the _About_ page of the system.
+The _System Overview_ is a description of the system from a high-level point of view.
 This is for new users who are looking for an explanation of what the system does and what role it fulfills.
+It has been translated to French to demonstrate my competency in utilizing the French language.

 [System Overview English](./files/mHaley_Team02_A05_Overview.docx)